How to make a hanging butcher paper roll dispenser with a hand-lettered Christmas greeting….

 2 dowels( 1 1/2 inch,1 3/4 inch cut to 30″

-After you cut your dowels and paper down,paint your dowel rods in brown paint.
+After you cut your dowels and paper down, just paint your dowel rods in brown paint and let dry.

-Slip your smaller rod into the tube of the brown paper and use the garden twine to make a hanger.
+Slip your smaller rod into the tube of the brown paper and use the garden twine to hang the dowel rod by making knots.

 I looped mine a few times and tied a small piece of dowel at the top to a make sure it would hold the weight.